 DSL standards have evolved significantly since the first DSL standards were established in the early 1990’s.
 The DSL standards have evolved to support higher data rates, to take advantage of advances in equipment technologies, and to ensure that DSL can coexist on copper lines with other communications standards such as Integrated Services Digital Network (ISDN), an early digital voice and data service that is still in use in many countries.
 The table below lists some of the principal DSL standards in use today.

 |VDSL2||50-75 Mbps||ITU-T G.993.2||Pervasive|

 |1) “Mbps” means Megabits per second.
 A Megabit is a million bits.2) DSLAMs and subscriber modems are capable of the peak speeds listed in the table.
 Lower speeds may be delivered depending on the service packages offered by a subscriber’s DSL provider, and also on the provider’s network design and management practices.

 3) There are several variants of the VDSL2 standard.
 The peak speed is dependent on the particular VDSL2 variant implemented by the DSL service provider.

 With few exceptions, DSL technology is unique among broadband access technologies in that subscribers do not compete with one another for broadband access.
 Because each subscriber has their own copper connection to the DSLAM, all subscribers can achieve the peak speeds listed in the table above so long as the connection from the DSLAM to the Internet or other networks has adequate capacity.
-This is a significant advantage of DSL relative to other broadband access technologies where subscribers share a single physical connection, such as in a cable network, or a limited allocation of radio frequencies, such as in a 3G or 4G wireless network.
+This is a significant advantage of DSL relative to other broadband access technologies where subscribers share a single physical connection, such as in cable, fiber, and radio/cellular (3G/4G/LTE) access networks.